hannesrabo/cassandra-strict-slo/README.md

 # Cassandra Strict SLO

 In this project we create a virtual network of cassandra instances to benchmark them.
-The goals is to perform smart request duplications to increase chanses of meeting strict latency guarantees.
+The goal is to perform smart request duplications to increase the chance of meeting strict latency guarantees.

 The modified version of the cassandra driver was implemented in the benchmark tool YCSB.
 This code is available here: [https://github.com/hannesrabo/YCSB](https://github.com/hannesrabo/YCSB)